Design of My New Logo

-Although I am of the opinion that a private person does not need a logo, but without a logo is a nice visual element missing that can be used later in all sorts of places, for example as the favicon.
+Although I think that a private person does not need a logo.
+But without a logo is a nice visual element missing that can be used later in all sorts of places, for example as the favicon.

-It was already clear to me quite early that I wanted to use a Rakkan instead of a modern logo.
+It was clear to me early that I wanted to use a Rakkan instead of a modern logo.

 Before I could start designing my new seal, I first had to conduct research.
-For this, I have looked at historical stamps in a large number of works and studied their style and characteristics.
+For this, I have looked at historical stamps in numerous works and studied their style and characteristics.

-Most stamps use multiple characters, often four or even more.
+Stamps use multiple characters, four or even more.
 They exist in all forms, with the angular shape seeming to be the most common.

 The next step was to choose the right font.
-As a typeface, most artists choose the small seal script, which was introduced by the Chinese Emperor Qin Shi Huang about 2200 years ago.
+As a typeface, many artists pick the small seal script, which was introduced by the Chinese Emperor Qin Shi Huang about 2200 years ago.

 Tour in Chinese Writing Styles

-First Chinese characters were scratched on potsherds 6000 years ago.
-The so-called oracle bone script was developed 3400 years ago during the Shang Dynasty and was used for prophecy with animal bone oracles.
+The first Chinese characters were scratched on potsherds 6000 years ago.
+The oracle bone script was developed 3400 years ago during the Shang Dynasty and was used for prophecy with animal bone oracles.

-As the bronze casting technique around the 11th century BC the bronze inscriptions was developed, which was used to write texts for politics, trade, military, administration, and oracles.
+As the bronze casting technique around the 11th century BC the bronze inscriptions were developed, which were used to write texts for politics, trade, military, administration, and oracles.

 At the time of the Seven Kingdoms (475-221 BC), brush and ink were invented and written on bamboo, wood, and silk.

-However, there were many different spellings of the characters, which was not conducive to exchange and trading.
-King Zhou Xuanwang tried to solve this problem through the large seal script, which he did not succeed.
-Only as Emperor Qin Shin Huang unified the empire at 221 BC, he ordered a uniform font.
-Chancellor Li Si eliminated characters and reduced strokes thus founded the small seal script.
+However, there were many spellings of the characters, which was not conducive to exchange and trading.
+King Zhou Xuanwang tried to solve this problem through the large seal script, but he did not succeed.
+As Emperor Qin Shin Huang unified the empire in 221 BC, he ordered a uniform font.
+Chancellor Li Si eliminated characters and reduced strokes, thus founding the small seal script.

-The small seal is indeed beautiful by its curved lines but was too cumbersome to write in everyday use.
-At the beginning of the Han Dynasty, the clerical script, which had much straighter lines and was easier and faster to write.
-Many characters were further abstracted by this font.
+The small seal is indeed beautiful by its curved lines, but was cumbersome to write in everyday use.
+At the beginning of the Han Dynasty, the clerical script, had much straighter lines and was easier and faster to write.
+This font further abstracted many characters.

-Also at the same time, the cursive script was invented, which is also called grass font.
-It was used for private correspondence but also written by the common people.
-In this font, the strokes are often connected, so it often looks like the brush has not been lifted off the paper.
+At the same time, the cursive script was invented, which is called grass font.
+It was used for private correspondence, but written by the common people.
+In this font, the strokes are connected.
+It looks like the brush has not been lifted off the paper.

-In the 2nd century AD, scribes who did not like the concept of chancery script developed the regular script.
+In the 2nd century AD, scribes who disliked the concept of chancery script developed the regular script.